Succulent turkey rolled and wrapped around a piquant fruity stuffing. This stuffed turkey joint is an ideal dinner party option.

 - Zest and juice of 1 lemon

 - Handful of parsley

 - 60ml chicken stock

-Remove the net or string from the turkey and lay the breast out flat, skinned side down.
-Spoon the stuffing in the middle of the joint.
+- Remove the net or string from the turkey and lay the breast out flat, skinned side down.
+Spoon the stuffing into the middle of the joint.
 Fold the breast over the stuffing and tie up.
 Place the turkey breast upwards in a roasting tin.

-Top tip for making Citrus stuffed turkey joint
+Top tips for making this stuffed turkey joint